Skip to content

 Failure class

 A named category of recurring root cause — a structural defect that manifests under different issue numbers but shares the same underlying cause.
-Eighteen months of eval-driven ARCHER development produced 15 failure classes covering 158 issue instances.
+Six weeks of eval-driven ARCHER development produced 15 failure classes covering 158 issue instances.
 The key insight: the same root cause was diagnosed and fixed independently multiple times because each instance looked different on the surface.
 Naming the class makes the pattern visible and enables class-level remediation rather than per-instance patching.
 Full taxonomy in ARCHER Failure Mode Inventory (Centaur Security Labs, pending release).

 One-bug-one-fix trap